micmankos/card_deck/README.md

 TODO: mention pep8 style

+TODO: mention conda

-Built with Python 3.6.5, pytest, and pylint.
+Built with Conda and Python 3.6.5.
+Testing and linting are done with pytest and pylint respectively.

 From the top-level directory of the repo, run tests with
 ```
-pytest
+python -m pytest tests/
 ```

 TODO: requirements.txt